Ion Vlădoiu: Third spell at Steaua

 After his spell at Kickers Offenbach, Vlădoiu returned again to Steaua.
 He won the 2000–01 title, playing 14 games under the guidance of Victor Pițurcă, netting 10 goals, including a hat-trick in a 4–1 victory against Dinamo.

 Late career

 During the 2001–02 season, Vlădoiu made a comeback to Argeș Pitești.
 In 2003 he joined Universitatea Craiova, but shortly afterwards returned to Argeș.
-He made his last Divizia A appearance on 8 November 2003, playing for Argeș in a 1–0 home loss to "U" Craiova, having a total of 324 matches in the competition with 130 goals scored.
+He made his last Divizia A appearance on 8 November 2003, playing for Argeș in a 1–0 home loss to "U" Craiova, totaling 324 matches in the competition with 130 goals.
 Vlădoiu ended his career by playing a few games for UTA Arad during the 2003–04 Divizia B season.

 International career

 1994 World Cup

 Vlădoiu won 28 caps for Romania, most of them as a substitute, scoring twice.
 He made his debut on 14 November 1992 when coach Cornel Dinu sent him in the 67th minute to replace Ovidiu Hanganu in a 1–1 home draw against Czechoslovakia in the 1994 World Cup qualifiers.
 He made a total of four appearances in those successful World Cup qualifiers.
 Vlădoiu was part of Romania's "Golden Generation" that reached the quarter-finals in the 1994 World Cup.
 However, he played briefly during the final tournament when coach Anghel Iordănescu sent him in the 71st minute to replace Ilie Dumitrescu, but then he was sent off about three minutes later for a bad foul on Christophe Ohrel in a 4–1 group stage loss to Switzerland.